Umuzi-org/tech-department/content/projects/kotlin/project-8/filtering-details-with-internet-data/_index.md

 #### Step 1: Update the Mars API service

-To change the request, you need to revisit the MarsApiService class that you implemented in the first codelab in this series.
+To change the request, you need to revisit the MarsApiService class that you implemented in the first project in this series.
 You modify the class to provide a filtering API.

 - Open network/MarsApiService.kt.
 Just below the imports, create an enum called MarsApiFilter to define constants that match the query values the web service expects.